sehqlr/word-agent/features.md

 * Command Bar:

-This is an experimental feature, inspired by the text editor, vim.
+This would be experimental feature, inspired by the text editor, vim.
 I love the command environment, but I feel like there is a learning curve, and it's not easy to implement in a way that makes sense in a windowed environment.
-So, my idea is to create a Command Bar, a TextEntry widget that parsing a command input, and performs operations.
+So, my idea is to create a Command Bar, a widget that parses a command input, and performs operations.
 For example, type "Save file as ~/Documents/foo.txt" and the program would set the filename as foo.txt with the path, and then perform the File/Save operation.

-As I said, this is an experimental feature, and I have no idea how useful this would be to anyone but me.
+Probably what will happen is that I would just build out a VIM plugin to interface with the web app.